rubenerd/rubenerd.com/content/post/2017/apple-september-2017-kit.markdown

 Except, it doesn't.
 The top screen protrusion for the camera and speaker is asymmetric and ungainly, surprising for Apple.
 It also persists during video playback, which is a recipe for serious consternation for OCD sufferers, or those of us who play one on TV.
 Having a permanent black bar flush with that for the indicators would have looked much better.

-I'll reserve final judgement till I get to play with one, but if I were on an iPhone 6 or Android unit today, I'd be snapping up an iPhone 8 without question.
+<p style="font-style:italic">(UPDATE: I’m surprised since writing this that the protrusion has caused the most hang wringing.
+People are calling it the bump, the unibrow, the notch.
+I’m sorry, but there’s <a href="https://rubenerd.com/electroboom-on-the-right-hand-rule/">only one unibrow</a>, and as much of an Apple fan I am, they can’t match him).</p>

-And they say Apple fanboys are never happy.
+We should all reserve final judgement till we play with this new gear, but if I were on an iPhone 5, Android – or Palm Pre! – today, I'd be snapping up an iPhone 8 without question.

 [the]: https://rubenerd.com/the-apple-watch/ "Rubénerd: Stop trying to make Apple Watch without 'the' happen"